 Which party created the contract?
 The other party’s document will almost always put their party in a more favorable situation.
 Are the provisions of the contract current?
 Have there been changes in the legal code, or even in the way things work in the world that could have a negative impact?

 Most legal problems are caused by poorly drafted agreements by well-meaning, but not qualified to do so real estate agents.
 A comma in the wrong place could change the meaning of the entire provision.
-When it comes to rights, liabilities and obligations, it is wise to have your contracts drafted by a commercial real estate attorney, who is not only skilled, but is legally able to do so.
+When it comes to rights, liabilities and obligations, it is wise to have your contracts drafted by an attorney, who is not only skilled, but is legally able to do so.

 Have you been exposed to the issues that can rise in a landlord/tenant or buyer/seller transactions?
 Are these issues thoroughly addressed in the contract?
 Is your side represented well?
 Real estate is a specialized area of law.
-It would help if the contract was drafted by an experienced commercial real estate attorney, whose expertise is based on an actual brokerage and real estate transactional experience.
+It would help if the contract was drafted by an attorney, whose expertise is based on an actual brokerage and real estate transactional experience.

 The more urgent the deal appears, the sloppier and less thorough your attention to detail becomes.
-Especially, when the pressure is made greater by large numbers at stake.
+Especially, when the pressure is made greater by large numbers at steak.

 Are there important areas that are implied, rather than included in the contract?
 Have you considered what would make the transaction a deal breaker?
 Are those issues addressed in the contract?